 It may be hard to imagine that mere miles from the border of Texas are cities that resemble war zones.
 Such is the case with Juarez, Mexico, a city with one of the highest murder rates in the world.
 It is in this borderland that Sicario sets its story as FBI agent Kate Mercer (Emily Blunt) joins a covert operation to hunt down a cartel leader responsible for a series of killings in America.
 As the strike team moves closer to its goal, Kate experiences firsthand the horror of the war on drugs, a conflict that corrupts both sides of the border.

 Heavy subject matter aside, Sicario is a relentless thriller, with a cloud of dread hanging above even the most sunlit scenes.
 When the tension snaps and the bullets start flying, viewers may feel as if they have been sucked into the vicious quagmire themselves.

 Director Edgar Wright is known for straying off the cinematic beaten path — like in Scott Pilgrim vs. The World and the hilarious Three Flavours Cornetto trilogy — and Baby Driver is no exception.
-The film follows Baby (Ansel Elgort), an ace driver who finds himself simultaneously courting a beautiful waitress (Lily James) and trying to extricate himself from a dangerous gang of criminals, led by Jon Hamm and Kevin Spacey.
+The film follows Baby (Ansel Elgort), an ace driver who finds himself simultaneously courting a beautiful waitress (Lily James) and trying to extricate himself from a dangerous gang of criminals led by Buddy (Jon Hamm) and Doc (Kevin Spacey).
 Wright creatively blends the film’s sound effects into Baby’s music choices — he’s always got his earbuds going, thanks to some nasty tinnitus — turning a slick heist setup into something entirely different.
 You’ll want to hear it on Dolby Atmos.